edubuk/solana-radar-server/README.md

 # Solana-Radar-Hackathon (Sept. - Oct.
 2024)
 ## Backend code of Edubuk's dApp integrated with Solana Blockchain (Devnet)

-This repository contains the implementation of Edubuk's Rust-based smart contract on the Solana blockchain, developed using the Anchor framework.
-The smart contract is designed to securely manage and verify digital certificate records on the blockchain, providing an efficient solution for e-Sealing and verifying educational and professional certificates.

-**Project Overview**
-The core objective of this smart contract is to securely store and manage digital certificates on the Solana blockchain.
-It records essential certificate information, including details about the issuer, recipient, certificate type, and a unique file hash, along with a timestamp and the transaction initiator's public key.
-This allows universities, employers, and other entities to digitally register and verify certificates, enhancing trust and transparency in digital transactions.
-This project can handle single certificate upload, and bulk (upto 100 in one go as one transaction, which can be expanded further) certificates upload as well.

 **1. Backend Functionality**
 Overview: This backend code provides APIs for managing and accessing digital credentials using IPFS and a MongoDB database.
 It supports sharing access, verifying credentials, removing access, deleting users, and retrieving files from IPFS.